Livingston Stone: Cold Springs Trout Ponds and Atlantic Salmon Rearing

-Founding Member of the American Fisheries Society
+Founding member of the American Fisheries Society

 As fish culture grew as a career in North America, culturists identified a need for an organization to discuss, explore, and standardize prices and methods.
 In 1870, the first American Fish Culturists Association was formed, becoming official in February 1871, with William Clift serving as the first president and Livingston Stone as the first secretary.
 Stone made major contributions to drafting the constitution.
 Two years later in 1872, the American Fish Culturists Association held their first meeting, where fish culturists shared projects and findings.
 At the time, members joined through invitation only, and the majority of members were scientists from the east coast, creating an emphasis on conservation of specific species native to the eastern United States.
-Today the organization is known as the American Fisheries Society, which now has open membership and strong and wide-spread prevalence in the fisheries and academic world.
+Today the organization is known as the American Fisheries Society, which now has open membership and strong and widespread prevalence in the fisheries and academic world.